Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Abstract

 \section{Abstract}

 We examine the stability of wireless networks whose users are distributed over a compact space.
-Users arrive at spatially uniform locations with intensity~$\lambda$ and each user has a random number of packets to transmit with mean~$\beta$.
-In each time slot, an {\it admissible} subset of users is selected uniformly at random to transmit one packet.
-A subset of users is called admissible when their simultaneous activity obeys the prevailing interference constraints.
-We consider a wide class of interference constraints, including the SINR model and the protocol model.
-Denote by~$\mu$ the maximum number of users in an admissible subset for the model under consideration.
-We will show that the necessary condition $\lambda \beta < \mu$ is also sufficient for random admissible-set scheduling to achieve stability.
-Thus random admissible-set scheduling achieves stability, if feasible to do so at all, for a broad class of interference scenarios.
+A subset of users is called {\it admissible} when their simultaneous activity obeys the prevailing interference constraints and, in each time slot, an admissible subset of users is selected uniformly at random to transmit one packet.
+We show that, under a mild condition, this random admissible-set scheduling mechanism achieves maximum stability in a broad set of scenarios, and in particular in symmetric cases.
 The proof relies on a description of the system as a measure-valued process and the identification of a Lyapunov function.